🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 Scoring methodologies for retail: percentage, weighted, critical-fail

-Three scoring models dominate retail audits, and the model you pick decides whether the score means anything.
 Flat percentage treats every item equally and hides risk.
 Weighted scoring assigns more points to critical items than cosmetic ones.
 Critical-fail scoring drops a whole section to zero when a single non-negotiable item fails.
 Multi-format chains should run weighted plus critical-fail together.

-• Percentage scoring is total items passed over total items.
+Percentage scoring is total items passed over total items.
 Simple, but an 87% can be all cosmetic misses or one critical planogram failure.
 The number means nothing without weighting.

-• Weighted scoring gives critical items (planogram compliance, pricing accuracy, loss-prevention controls) more points and minor items (a crooked sign, light dust on a fixture) fewer.
-Bindy's own guide endorses this: assign points according to the relative importance of each criterion.
 In retail, planogram compliance is critical and light dust on a fixture is minor.
 Weighted scoring is deterministic point assignment, not AI, so the math is transparent to every DM.
 Xenia implements it with color-coded thresholds, critical items at 10 points and minor items at 1, and the threshold drives corrective action automatically.

-• Critical-fail (zero-out) scoring lets a single critical non-compliance zero the entire section regardless of the other items.
+Critical-fail (zero-out) scoring lets a single critical non-compliance zero the entire section regardless of the other items.
 Bindy: a critical item sets the value of the whole section to zero when found non-compliant.

 The recommendation is plain.
 Pair weighted scoring so the score reflects severity with a critical-fail flag on the handful of items that are non-negotiable, like locked-case compliance for high-shrink SKUs or fire-exit clearance.
-The table below shows why the model choice changes the signal a DM gets.

-| Item found non-compliant | Unweighted (flat percentage) impact | Weighted impact | Signal to the DM |
+Item found non-compliant, Unweighted (flat percentage) impact, Weighted impact, Signal to the DM

-| Crooked promo sign | Same as any miss | 1 point | Cosmetic, fix on next walk |
+Crooked promo sign, Same as any miss, 1 point, Cosmetic-fix on next walk

-| Planogram gap on hero SKU | Same as any miss | 10 points | Lost-sales risk, fix today |
+Planogram gap on hero SKU, Same as any miss, 10 points, Lost-sales risk-fix today

-| Locked case left open on high-shrink SKUs | Same as any miss | Critical-fail, zeroes the section | Shrink exposure, fix now |
+Locked case left open on high-shrink SKUs, Same as any miss, Critical-fail-zeroes the section, Shrink exposure-fix now

-The takeaway: under flat percentage all three of those rows look identical, so the score buries the one that costs you money.
 For the full breakdown of why an 87% rarely means what operators think, see weighted audit scoring explained and the pass-fail inspection guide.

 Ace Retail Group: from Bindy to Xenia

-Ace Retail Group migrated from Bindy to Xenia to consolidate enterprise audits and team communications into one app across multiple banners.
-The driver was not a single feature.
+The driver wasn't a single feature.
 It was the math and the stack: per-seat audit licensing plus separate comms tools stopped scaling at the multi-banner enterprise layer.

-Give Bindy its due first.
-Bindy owns retail audits, the lexicon, and the visual-merchandising depth.
-But Bindy is retail-audit-focused, so store-level fixture repairs and signage issues lived in another tool, and team comms lived in email.
-At a single banner that is tolerable.
-Across multiple banners it became a stack-management problem and a licensing problem at the same time.
 Ace consolidated audits, work orders for fixture and signage issues, and SOP rollouts with acknowledgment into Xenia, with an MS Viva Engage HRIS feed handling user provisioning.
 Multi-banner support meant one platform across banners with scoped permissions, where each DM sees their own district and corporate sees all of them.
 DMs see their assigned stores, banners see their banner, and no one buys an extra license to gain visibility.

 The multi-store rollout playbook

-A multi-store retail audit rollout succeeds when it is built backward from store readiness, piloted in a flagship market before scaling, and trained in waves, not flipped on across the whole estate at once.
-The chains that fail rush a fixture-heavy template to every store on day one, then spend a quarter fixing the template instead of fixing stores.
+A multi-store retail audit rollout succeeds when it's built backward from store readiness, piloted in a flagship market before scaling, and trained in waves, not flipped on across the whole estate at once.

 Run it in this order:

 1. Pilot in a flagship market first.
 Run the full audit in one store or a small handful to catch template gaps before they go enterprise-wide.
 Bindy's own guidance is to calibrate then scale and not bet the farm on unproven brand standards.
-Piloting surfaces issues early and reduces operational risk (per Teamwork's multi-store rollout planning guide).

 3. Build one conditional template per audit, not one per format.
 Use conditional visibility so flagship, mid-format, and kiosk stores share a template.
 This is where multi-format chains save the most rollout time.